xlladdins/xll/docs/Excel4MacrosH-P.md

   - > If logical is FALSE and the active chart has no legend, LEGEND
     > takes no action.

->
+> &nbsp;

 **Related Function**

-FORMAT.LEGEND   Determines the position and orientation of the legend on a chart
+FORMAT.LEGEND&nbsp;&nbsp;&nbsp;Determines the position and orientation of the legend on a chart

 Return to [top](#H)